92EPk/trademark-api/README.md

 npm run dev
 ```

-You are all set!
-Open [localhost:3000](http://localhost:3000/) to see the app.
+almost done! now Open [localhost:3000](http://localhost:3000/) to see the app.